Existence of 2-parameter crossings, with applications: Introduction

 \section{Introduction}

-The theory of singular fibrations of $n$-manifolds for $n\geq3$ has seen its share of applications in low-dimensional topology.
+The theory of singular fibrations of $n$-manifolds for $n\geq3$ has many applications in low-dimensional topology.
 For instance Morse functions, open books and Lefschetz fibrations all lead to depictions of 3- and 4-manifolds using surfaces (which are regular fibers) decorated with circles, and such discrete information has been a rich playground.
-Though its definitions go at least as far back as catastrophe theory, the Morse 2-function as a fibration structure is a promising invention of \cite{ADK} that has seen some recent nontrivial development \cite{AK,B1,B2,Be,BH,GK,H,L1,W1,W2}. \begin{df}An \emph{indefinite Morse 2-function} is a smooth map $f$ from an $n$-manifold $M$ to a 2-manifold $B$ such that each critical point has the local model of an index $k$ \emph{indefinite fold} or an index $k$ \emph{indefinite cusp}, given by
+Though its definitions go at least as far back as catastrophe theory, the Morse 2-function as a fibration structure is a promising invention of \cite{ADK}, with recent development such as \cite{AK,B1,B2,Be,BH,GK3,H,Le,W1,W2}.
+The image of the critical set of a Morse 2-function is an immersed collection of cusped 1-submanifolds, and the main goal of this paper is to explain when it is possible to move the critical image around by a homotopy of the fibration map (Theorem \ref{isotthm}).
+Some of the results from Section \ref{thmandapps} are entirely straightforward; however, particular applications of Theorem \ref{isotthm} appearing in Proposition \ref{r2prop} are significant for Morse 2-function experts, clearing up a well-known problem known since at least 2008 \cite{GK2} concerning subtle complications around movements that resemble Reidemeister-II moves between fold arcs.
+We use this knowledge in the proof of Theorem \ref{T} below.
+Aside from these considerations, and from being a crucial reference of \cite{W2}, the broader and perhaps more important goal of Section \ref{thmandapps} is to give a unified and reasonably universal reference for those who wish to modify Morse 2-functions in the course of constructing smooth 4-manifolds.